-- 8. The Extended Term mortgage loans may respond differently to prepayment factors than other mortgages that generally back Ginnie Mae II MBS securities.
-There are no historical performance data regarding prepayment rates for extended term mortgage loans that were previously modified pursuant to applicable agency guidance to allow distressed borrowers to lower their monthly payments through an extended repayment schedule. - 9.
-Furthermore, the rate of principal payments on H4H mortgage loans may differ, perhaps significantly, from the rate of principal prepayments for FHASecure mortgages as a result of the differences in the underwriting, origination, and mortgage insurance eligibility guidelines of the FHASecure and H4H mortgage loans.
-No assurances can be made about the performance of the FHASecure and H4H mortgage loans. - 10.
-The high balance mortgages may respond differently to prepayment factors than other mortgages that generally back Ginnie Mae II MBS securities.
+8. Furthermore, the rate of principal payments on H4H mortgage loans may differ, perhaps significantly, from the rate of principal prepayments for FHASecure mortgages as a result of the differences in the underwriting, origination, and mortgage insurance eligibility guidelines of the FHASecure and H4H mortgage loans.
+No assurances can be made about the performance of the FHASecure and H4H mortgage loans.

+9. The high balance mortgages may respond differently to prepayment factors than other mortgages that generally back Ginnie Mae II MBS securities.
 Borrowers of high balance mortgages may be more likely to refinance their mortgages than borrowers who have otherwise similar mortgages with lower principal balances.
-No assurances can be made about the performance of the high balance mortgages. - 11.
-The Re-Performing Loans pooled in the "C RG" pool type may respond differently to prepayment factors than other mortgages that generally back Ginnie Mae II MBS securities.
-There are no historical performance data regarding prepayment rates for Re-Performing Loans that were previously bought out of Ginnie Mae MBS pursuant to the MBS Guide provisions governing the buy out of delinquent loans.
-Re-Performing Loans that meet the RG pooling and eligibility requirements, including the requirements that, for each loan included in a C RG pool, (1) the borrower has made Timely Payments for the six (6) months immediately preceding the issuance month associated with the MBS, and (2) the Issue Date of the MBS is at least 210 days from the last date the loan was Delinquent.
+No assurances can be made about the performance of the high balance mortgages.

+10. The Re-Performing Loans pooled in the "C RG" pool type may respond differently to prepayment factors than other mortgages that generally back Ginnie Mae II MBS securities.
+There are no historical performance data regarding prepayment rates for Re-Performing loans that were previously bought out of Ginnie Mae MBS pursuant to MBS Guide provisions governing the buy out of delinquent loans.
+Re-Performing Loans that meet the RG pooling and eligibility requirements, including the requirements that, for each loan included in C RG pool, (1) the borrower has made Timely Payments for the six (6) months immediately preceding the issuance month associated with the MBS, and (2) the Issue Date of the MBS is at least 210 days from the last date the loan was Delinquent.